robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 # Function types are shared interfaces

-^ Simple enough interfaces can be reduced the type down to a function type or two.
+^ Simple enough interfaces can be expressed with just a function type or two.
 For example, Swift’s built-in `GeneratorOf` is a `GeneratorType` which you can construct using either an existing `GeneratorType`, or a function:

 ```swift
 struct GeneratorOf<T> : GeneratorType {